 An inguinal hernia occurs when there is a weakness or defect in the abdominal wall that allows the contents of the abdominal cavity to protrude outside.
 The majority of these hernias can be described as reducible – meaning that can be pushed back in, or returned to the abdominal cavity.
 Reducible hernias are not life threatening.
-A very small percentage of hernias cause a situation where emergency hernia surgery is necessary.
+A small percentage of hernias cause a situation where emergency hernia surgery is necessary every year.

+- Incarcerated Hernia – Some patients show up with a hernia that can not be pushed back in, with or without severe pain.
+Patients without severe pain can have urgent surgery within a few weeks.
+Patients with severe pain often need emergency surgery and are best evaluated in an emergency room.
 When an inguinal hernia is no longer reducible, the abdominal contents – specifically if these including intestine – are permanently stuck outside of the abdominal cavity.
-This is called an incarcerated hernia.
 When an incarcerated hernia becomes strangulated, the piece of intestine stuck outside of the abdominal cavity no longer receives adequate blood supply.
 As the tissues spend longer periods of time with little or no blood supply, they begin to die.
-This strangulated hernia is a surgical emergency, and you will need to go to the operating room to save the dying tissues.
+This strangulated hernia is a surgical emergency, and requires surgery to save the dying tissues.

 It’s important follow up with a hernia surgeon any time there is an increase in the pain you are experiencing from your hernia.
 If this pain is not relieved by the usual methods, then you should be evaluated to see if more urgent surgery is required.
 Waiting too long can lead to more problems down the road.
 Emergency surgery for inguinal or umbilical hernia can be serious and sometimes life threatening.
 If you have symptoms from a hernia it is important to meet with a surgeon who has expertise with hernia surgery in order to schedule surgery.
 You can learn more from our hernia glossary or about the minimally invasive approach we utilize.